k4mrul/RHCSA-Preparation/README.md

 2. Create another vm.
 Now setup the following servers
       - Setup own LDAP server https://goo.gl/6zSgHC
       - Setup own NFS server https://goo.gl/8W6KU8
 3. Don't rely on gui.
+If you want to ssh onto your guest vm from host, use ssh with -X option
 4. For managing firewall, don't rely on gui also.
 Use #firewall-cmd command
 5. Know how to use man/info/help/locate/find/rpm -qd command
 6. Have clear understand on linux filesystem and how to work on lvm